-I am a tenure-track assistant professor at Linköping University and a Pro Futura Scientia Fellow at the Swedish Collegium for Advanced Study, researching robots in society.
+I am a tenure-track assistant professor at Linköping University and a Pro Futura Scientia Fellow at the Swedish Collegium for Advanced Study.
+I lead the Autonomous Systems and Robotics in Society research group.

 About me

-Dr. Hannah Pelikan is a tenure-track assistant professor at the Department for Culture and Society at Linköping University and a Pro Futura Scientia Fellow at the Swedish Collegium for Advanced Study, funded by the Swedish Central Bank’s Riksbankens Jubileumsfond.
-Together with Dr. Airi Lampinen, Prof. Madeline Balaam and Dr. Katie Winkle, she leads the “Autonomous Systems and Robotics in Society” research group, funded by the Wallenberg AI, Autonomous Systems and Software Program – Humanity and Society (WASP-HS).
+Dr. Hannah Pelikan is a tenure-track assistant professor in language, culture and interaction at the Department for Culture and Society at Linköping University, and a Pro Futura Scientia Fellow at the Swedish Collegium for Advanced Study, funded by the Swedish Central Bank’s Riksbankens Jubileumsfond.
+Together with Prof. Airi Lampinen, Prof. Madeline Balaam and Dr. Katie Winkle, she leads the “Autonomous Systems and Robotics in Society” research group, funded by the Wallenberg AI, Autonomous Systems and Software Program – Humanity and Society (WASP-HS).

 Hannah publishes at top-tier interdisciplinary venues such as ACM CHI, ACM/IEEE HRI and ACM CSCW.
 Her work was honoured with best paper awards at HRI and at CSCW, and she was selected as an HRI Pioneer in 2023.
 Hannah is regularly invited as a speaker, among others at the HRI Laboratory at the University of Kyoto (Japan), at the Robotics Department at University of Michigan (USA) and at the Centre for Robotics at Queensland University of Technology (Australia).
 She has presented at national and international science events such as Forskarfredag and Pint of Science and her work has been covered among others by the Swedish Radio P1.